 I found a recent article in the National Law Journal quite fascinating, respecting a suit against the J. Reuben Clark Law School of Brigham Young University by a group called Free BYU for, allegedly, moving to expel or exclude or otherwise limit the freedoms of two groups of people.
-The first are homosexuals, whose actual orientation is not at issue.
+The first are homosexuals, whose actual orientation is not at issue, but I’m sure the ones that are trying to enforce this would happily watch a girl be penetrated from behind on a site like https://www.watchmygf.sex/ – but change the sex, but with the same hole something apparently changes.
 Instead, quoting the BYU Honor Code:

 [T]he Honor Code requires all members of the university community to manifest a strict commitment to the law of chastity.
 Homosexual behavior is inappropriate and violates the Honor Code.
 Homosexual behavior includes not only sexual relations between members of the same sex, but all forms of physical intimacy that give expression to homosexual feelings.